amethystcoder/markt_python/README.md

 6. Access the application in your web browser at `http://localhost:5000`.

+## API Documentation

+You can access the API documentation to explore available endpoints and their usage.

+- **Swagger UI:** The API documentation is available through Swagger UI.
+To access it, follow these steps:

+  1. Start the application as described in the [Getting Started](#getting-started) section.

+  2. Open your web browser and navigate to `http://localhost:5000/swagger-ui`.

+The API documentation provides details about available endpoints, request and response schemas, and allows you to interact with the API.

+**Note:** This documentation is auto-generated using Flask-Smorest and provides a comprehensive view of the API's capabilities.

 ## Contribution

 Contributions to the project are welcome!
 If you would like to contribute code, please follow these steps: